-This video was filmed at BBC Scotland in front of a live audience, and it was also streamed to schools across the UK.
+You can see a demonstration on this video which was filmed at BBC Scotland in front of a live audience, and streamed to schools across the UK.
 The CHOPPING PIZZA section starts around 2:46.

 - If you cut a circle (or a pizza) with ONE straight line you get a maximum of TWO bits.